I plan to study abroad. What steps do I need to take to receive financial aid?

 Your financial aid will deliver on the first day of your first summer session class.
 All summer charges will post to your WSU Student Account on that first day of your first class as well.
-If your summer aid does not deliver on your first day of class, you’ll need to contact the WSU Student Financial Services office immediately for assistance by going to your local campus, by calling 509-335-9711 or emailing email@example.com.
+If your summer aid does not deliver on your first day of class, you’ll need to contact Student Financial Services immediately for assistance by going to your local campus, by calling 509-335-9711 or emailing firstname.lastname@example.org.

 What if my summer financial aid never delivers to my WSU Student Account?
 What should I do?

 You should call or stop by your local campus WSU financial aid office immediately to have a counselor review your financial aid award and help you determine why your aid has not delivered.
 There are several different reasons that could explain why this might happen.
 For example, you may be borrowing Stafford Direct Loans for the first time and need to complete the Stafford Entrance Loan Counseling and the Master Promissory Note found on www.studentloans.gov.
 Another reason may be your total number of summer credits fell below the required minimum to receive financial aid, so your aid never disbursed electronically to your WSU Student Account.

 Can I still apply for summer financial aid?

 You can be considered for summer aid anytime in the summer as long as you’ve registered for the minimum credit hours for summer and have filed a 2013-2014 FAFSA.
 However, there is a cut-off date to be aware of.
 The Student Financial Services office has to receive your 2013-2014 FAFSA as well as review and process your financial aid award all before July 23.
 Note: the last day students can accept loans for guaranteed delivery of funds for the summer term is Friday, July 25.

 What is the last day I can qualify for summer financial aid?